dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Life/README.md

 ## Code

-The project repo contains two files: `RunLife.java` and `StdDraw.java`.
-These classes contain code to test your Life implementation.
-Don't modify them!
+This directory contains three files: `Life.java`, `RunLife.java` and `StdDraw.java`.

+`RunLife` contains code to test your implementation.
+Don't modify it! `StdDraw` handles the graphics.
+You don't need to write any graphical code for this project.

-You will write a class called `Life` (in a file named `Life.java`) that implements the following:
+Your job is to finish `Life.java` and implement the following methods:

 - `private boolean[][] grid`: holds the current state of the Life universe.
 An entry in the grid is `true` if its corresponding cell is alive and `false` otherwise.
 - `public Life(int nRows, int nCols)`: constructor.
 Initializes the `grid` to the given dimensions.